dandenney/dev-daily/README.md

 ## Getting Started

 1. Clone the repository
+2. Change directory `cd daily-dev`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the app: `npm run dev`
+4. Start the app: `npm run dev`
-4. Open `http://localhost:3000` in your browser
+5. Open `http://localhost:3000` in your browser

 The app will automatically create a local database to track your progress and streaks.